psmith3/polyglot-v2/README.md

 This repository provides the necessary requirments to run the latest UDI Polyglot-v2 build in Docker running on a Synology NAS.
 I specifically run a DS1815+.

-The script will download docker images for
+The script will download docker images for the following:

 debian:stretch https://registry.hub.docker.com/_/debian/